android-coco/litaotao.github.io/_posts/work/2016-03-29-Successful-Negotiation-Essential-Strategies-and-Skills.md

 In this course, you’ll learn about and practice the four steps to a successful negotiation, with one module for each step:

-- Prepare: Plan Your Negotiation Strategy
+- *Prepare*: Plan Your Negotiation Strategy
-- Negotiate: Use Key Tactics for Success
+- *Negotiate*: Use Key Tactics for Success
-- Close: Create a Contract
+- *Close*: Create a Contract
-- Perform and Evaluate: The End Game
+- *Perform and Evaluate*: The End Game

 ### 1.2 Suggested Readings